wadefagen/waf.cs.illinois.edu/pages/cs340/infinite-maze/final-color-count.md

 # Color Distribution

-In the [Infinite Maze](/pages/cs340/infinite-maze/), a tile is generated using the color of the explorer who first discovered the tile.
-This table is the distribution of the colors that tiles were generated.
+In the [Infinite Maze](/pages/cs340/infinite-maze/), a maze segment is generated every time a user explores an unexplored space.
+That maze segment is then colored using the color of the explorer who first discovered the tile.
+This table is the distribution of the colors of maze segments in the maze.

 *(We observed that the first 19 (22%) of colors represent 79.9% of all the colors in the maze, making this another distributing following the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).)*